akashic

 Spanning the southeastern quadrant of New Mexico, this vast, energy-producing district has shifted steadily rightward over the past decade, delivering double-digit Republican presidential margins even as the state as a whole trends Democratic.

-Its demographics — a population of 934,168, a 48% non-Hispanic-white share, a median household income of $61,790 — situate the district close to national averages on several dimensions.
+A population of 934,168, a 48% non-Hispanic-white share, and a median household income of $61,790 describe the district.

 Compare two places, side by side